 Before being permitted airside through these points, the Airport Search Unit shall check the AAVP, the driver's AAP and the general condition of the vehicle/equipment.

-Drivers, passengers and vehicles are subject to security screening.
+Both driver, passengers and vehicle are subject to security screening.

 Note: Cork Airport Management reserves the right to deny airside access.